MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/enabling-places-finder.md

 ## Overview of Places Finder

-Like Room Finder, every meeting room and workspace must be set up in Exchange Online.
-Each of these spaces must be configured to have either a room mailbox or a workspace mailbox as a specific type of resource mailbox.
+Like Room Finder, every meeting room and workspace must be set up in Exchange Online as a room mailbox or a workspace mailbox.

-For existing room and workspace mailboxes, Places Finder relies on a new location hierarchy to ensure all [rooms](/exchange/recipients/room-mailboxes) and [workspaces](/exchange/troubleshoot/outlook-issues/create-book-workspace-outlook) are tied to a [building and floor](get-started/quick-setup-buildings-floors.md), to be reflected in Places Finder.
+Your room and workspace mailboxes will automatically show up in Places Finder once you've set up your location hierarchy to ensure all rooms and workspaces are tied to a building and floor.
+For more information on how to set up your hierarchy, see [Quick setup of buildings and floors](get-started/quick-setup-buildings-floors.md).

 ## Prerequisites